PlaidCloud/website/content/en/docs/concepts/workloads/pods/_index.md

 share data.
 Volumes also allow persistent data in a Pod to survive in case one of the containers within needs to be restarted.
-See [Storage](/docs/concepts/storage/) for more information on how Kubernetes implements shared storage and makes it available to Pods.
+See [Storage](/docs/concepts/storage/) for more information on how PlaidCloud implements shared storage and makes it available to Pods.

 ### Pod networking